mdn/content/files/en-us/web/api/serviceworkerregistration/index.md

   - : Returns a {{jsxref("Promise")}} that resolves to an array of {{domxref("Notification")}} objects.
 - {{domxref("ServiceWorkerRegistration.showNotification()")}}
   - : Displays the notification with the requested title.
-- {{domxref("ServiceWorkerRegistration.update()")}}
-  - : Checks the server for an updated version of the service worker without consulting caches.
 - {{domxref("ServiceWorkerRegistration.unregister()")}}
   - : Unregisters the service worker registration and returns a {{jsxref("Promise")}}.
 The service worker will finish any ongoing operations before it is unregistered.
-- {{domxref("ServiceWorkerRegistration.updateViaCache")}}
+- {{domxref("ServiceWorkerRegistration.update()")}}
-  - : Updates the service worker registration.
-The extent of the update depends on the cache mode, which was set by {{domxref('ServiceWorkerContainer.register')}}.
+  - : Checks the server for an updated version of the service worker without consulting caches.

 ## Examples